 §18-5G-12.
-Prohibitions.

-1 Notwithstanding any provision in this article that may be interpreted to the contrary, a 2 public charter school shall not: 3 (1) Be home-school based; and 4 (2) Discriminate on any basis for which the noncharter public schools of this state may 5 not discriminate: Provided, That nothing in this subsection may be construed to limit the formation 6 of a public charter school that is dedicated to focusing education services on at-risk students, 7 students with disabilities, and students who pose such severe disciplinary problems that they 8 warrant a specific education program. §18-5G-13.
 State board rule relating to funding for charter school enrollment and other necessary provisions.

-1 (a) The state board shall promulgate a rule in accordance with §29A-3B-1 et seq. of this 2 code setting forth requirements for public charter school funding.
-The rule shall include a 3 requirement that 90 percent of the per pupil total basic foundation allowance follow the student to 4 the public charter school, subject to the following: 5 (1) Notwithstanding §18-9A-1 et seq. of this code, the rule may provide for modifications 6 to the calculations outlined in §18-9A-7 regarding the allowance for student transportation and in 7 §18-9A-9(1) regarding the allowance for current expense for the purpose of providing additional 8 state aid funding to county boards of education related to the operation of public charter schools; 9 (2) The rule shall designate which county school district is required to pay for a student 10 attending a public charter school; and 11 (3) The rule shall require the Department of Education to follow federal requirements in 12 ensuring that federal funding follows the student to a public charter school.
-13 (b) The state board may promulgate a rule in accordance with §29A-3B-1 et seq. of this 14 code to clarify, if necessary, the requirements of this article and address any unforeseen issues 15 that might arise relating to the implementation of the requirements of this article.
+- (a) The state board shall promulgate a rule in accordance with §29A-3B-1 et seq. of this code setting forth requirements for public charter school funding.
+The rule shall include a requirement that 90 percent of the per pupil total basic foundation allowance follow the student to the public charter school, subject to the following: - (1) Notwithstanding §18-9A-1 et seq. of this code, the rule may provide for modifications to the calculations outlined in §18-9A-7 regarding the allowance for student transportation and in §18-9A-9(1) regarding the allowance for current expense for the purpose of providing additional state aid funding to county boards of education related to the operation of public charter schools; - (2) The rule shall designate which county school district is required to pay for a student attending a public charter school; and - (3) The rule shall require the Department of Education to follow federal requirements in ensuring that federal funding follows the student to a public charter school. - (b) The state board may promulgate a rule in accordance with §29A-3B-1 et seq. of this code to clarify, if necessary, the requirements of this article and address any unforeseen issues that might arise relating to the implementation of the requirements of this article. - (c) The state board may promulgate a rule in accordance with §29A-3B-1 et seq. of this code, if necessary, for ensuring the accountability of public charter schools for meeting the standards for student performance required of other public school students under §18-2E-5 of this code and the accountability of authorizers for ensuring that those standards are met in the schools authorized by it.
+If an authorizer fails to close a charter school that does not meet the standards, the authorizer shall appear before the State Board to justify it's decision.
+The State Board may uphold or overturn the authorizer's decision and may revoke the authority of the authorizer to authorize charter schools.

-§18-5G-14.
-Access to public facilities.

 - (a) A public charter school may request usage of public facilities from a local county board where the charter school is located.
-A local county board or other public entity shall make facilities - 3 available to the charter school that are either not used in whole or in part for classroom instruction - 4 at the time the charter school seeks to use or lease the public facility. - (b) If a charter school seeks to lease the whole or part of a public facility, the cost of the lease must be at or under current market value. - (c) During the term of the lease, the charter school is solely responsible for the direct expenses related to the public facility lease, including utilities, insurance, maintenance, repairs and remodeling.
+A local county board or other public entity shall make facilities available for use or lease to the charter school that are not a currently in use as an operating public school or which are available at the time the charter school seeks to use in whole or in part for a legitimate public school use. - (b) If a charter school seeks to lease the whole or part of a public facility, the cost of the lease must be at or under current market value. - (c) During the term of the lease, the charter school is solely responsible for the direct expenses related to the public facility lease, including utilities, insurance, maintenance, repairs and remodeling.

 The county school board is responsible for any debt incurred or liens that are attached to the school building before the charter school leases the public facility.